Anranmg/project506/README.md

 # dataet used here
 (source, variables inside, data structure, goal)

-# running divisive clytering analysis in STATA
+# running divisive clustering analysis in STATA
 Similar to R and Python, we need to first import the dataset into STATA.
 We use the "import delimited" command. <br />
 **import delim....